Iran nuclear deal: Unique elements

 JCPOA was the first of its kind in the annals of non-proliferation.
 The 159-page JCPOA document and its five appendices is the longest text of a multinational agreement since World War II, according to BBC Persian.

-It was the first time that the S.C. had recognized a developing country's nuclear enrichment program and backed a multinational agreement within the framework of a resolution (2231).
-For the first time in U.N. history, a country—Iran—was able to rid itself of 6 U.N. resolutions—1696, 1737, 1747, 1803, 1835, 1929—without abiding by them for a single day.
+It was the first time that the Security Council had recognized a developing country's nuclear enrichment program and backed a multinational agreement within the framework of a resolution (2231).
+For the first time in U.N. history, a country—Iran—was able to rid itself of six U.N. resolutions—1696, 1737, 1747, 1803, 1835, 1929—without abiding by them for a single day.
 Sanctions against Iran were lifted for the first time.

 Iran was the first country subject to Chapter VII of the United Nations Charter that ended its case by diplomacy.
 All other cases ended by regime change, war, or acquiescence.

 Gary Sick said that during the history of the Nuclear Non-Proliferation Treaty (NPT), no country other than Iran had ever voluntarily agreed to such restrictions.

 John Kerry with Hossein Fereydoun, the brother of 7th President of Iran Hassan Rouhani and Mohammad Javad Zarif during the announcement of the Joint Comprehensive Plan of Action.

 During the final negotiations, Kerry stayed in Vienna for 17 days, the longest interval a Cabinet official had devoted to a single international negotiation in more than four decades.
 Zarif broke the record for an Iranian Foreign Minister staying far from home with an 18-day stay in Vienna, and set the record of 106 days of negotiations over 687 days, more than any other chief nuclear negotiator in 12 years.
-The negotiations became the longest continuous negotiations with the presence of all five foreign ministers of the permanent S.C. members.
+The negotiations became the longest continuous negotiations with the presence of all five foreign ministers of the permanent Security Council members.

 The negotiations included "rare events" in Iran–U.S. relations over their entire history.
 Kerry and Zarif met on 18 different dates—sometimes more than once per day—and in 11 different cities.
 On 27 April 2015, Kerry visited the official residence of the Permanent Representative of Iran to the United Nations to meet his counterpart.
 The encounter was the first since the Iran hostage crisis.
 On the sidelines of the 70th session of the United Nations General Assembly, President Obama shook hands with Zarif, the first such greeting in history.
 The event was unique in the form of diplomatic ranks, as a head of state shook hands with a minister.
 Obama said, "Too much effort has been put into the JCPOA and we all should be diligent to implement it."